 For example- Lux, Lifebuoy, Surf Excel, Rin, Wheel, Fair & Lovely, Pond’s, Vaseline, Lakmé, Dove, Clinic Plus, Sunsilk, Pepsodent, Closeup, Axe, Brooke Bond, Bru, Knorr, Kissan, Kwality Wall’s and Pureit —- all these products are offered by the same blue chip company in India – Hindustan Unilever (HUL).

 New to stocks?
 Confused where to begin?
 Here’s an amazing online course for beginners: ‘HOW TO PICK WINNING STOCKS?‘ This course is currently available at a discount.

-2. Good past performance: Blue chip companies have a track record of good past performance (like consistently increasing annual revenue over a long-term).
+2. Good past performance: Blue chip companies have a track record of good past performance (like consistently increasing annual revenue over the long term).

-3. Low debt to equity ratio: The bluest of the blue chips are (generally) debt free stocks.
-However, a lower and stable debt to equity ratio can also be considered as a significant characteristic of blue chip companies.
+3. Low debt-to-equity ratio: The bluest of the blue chips are (generally) debt-free stocks.
+However, a lower and more stable debt-to-equity ratio can also be considered as a significant characteristic of blue chip companies.

 4. Good dividend history: Blue chip companies are known to reward decent dividends to their loyal shareholders.

-5. Other characteristics: Apart from the above four- few other key characteristics of blue chip companies are a high return on equity (ROE), high-interest coverage ratio, low price to sales ratio etc.
+5. Other characteristics: Apart from the above four- a few other key characteristics of blue chip companies are a high return on equity (ROE), high-interest coverage ratio, low price-to-sales ratio, etc.